huggingface/blog/evaluating-mmlu-leaderboard.md

 - the HELM implementation ([commit cab5d89](https://github.com/stanford-crfm/helm/tree/cab5d89fadbff86190f29ddfa497301958eaf2ec))
 - the Original implementation (with Hugging Face integration by the amazing [@olmer](https://huggingface.co/olmer) at https://github.com/hendrycks/test/pull/13)

+(Note that the Harness implementation has been recently updated - more in this at the end of our post)

-The results are quite surprising (see the full numbers at the end of the post):
+The results are surprising:

 ![Leaderboard rankings](./assets/evaluating-mmlu-leaderboard/LLM-01-bis-01.png)

+You can find the full evaluation numbers at the end of the post.

 These different implementations of the same benchmark give widely different numbers and, even change the ranking order of the models on the leaderboard!

 Let’s try to understand where this discrepancy comes from 🕵️cBut first let’s briefly understand how we can automatically evaluate behaviors in modern LLMs.

-# How we automatically evaluate a model in today’s LLM world
+## How we automatically evaluate a model in today’s LLM world

 MMLU is a multiple choice question test, so a rather simple benchmark (versus open-ended questions) but as we’ll see, this still leaves a lot of room for implementation details and differences.
 The benchmark consists of questions with four possible answers covering 57 general knowledge domains grouped in coarse grained categories: “Humanities”, “Social Sciences”, “STEM”, etc